loctet/TRAC/artefact.md

 # 3. Usage

 ## 3.1.
 Format of DAFSMs
-The DAFSMs model (Definition 1 of our paper<span style="-typora-class: textPaperPage;"> </span>) is renderer in `TRAC` with a DSL which represents a DAFSM as sequences of lines, each specifying a transition of the DAFSM.
+The DAFSMs model (Definition 1 of our <span style="-typora-class: textPaperPage;">paper</span>) is renderer in `TRAC` with a DSL which represents a DAFSM as sequences of lines, each specifying a transition of the DAFSM.
 We explain the format of transitions through the Simple Market Place contract (&#8594; following Example 1 of our paper<span style="-typora-class: textPaperPage;"> </span>), which in our DSL is

 <pre style="-typora-class: transitionB;">
 _ {True} o:O > starts(c,string _description, int _price) {description := _description & price := _price} {string description, int price, int offer} S0